Cafe Central

 After Innsbruck officially replaced Meran as the provincial capital in 1849 and thus finally became the political centre of Tyrol, political parties were formed.
 From 1868, the liberal and Greater German orientated party provided the mayor of the city of Innsbruck.
 The influence of the church declined in Innsbruck in contrast to the surrounding communities.
 Individualism, capitalism, nationalism and consumerism stepped into the breach.
 New worlds of work, department stores, theatres, cafés and dance halls did not supplant religion in the city either, but the emphasis changed as a result of the civil liberties won in 1848.

 Perhaps the most important change to the law was the Basic relief patent.
 In Innsbruck, the clergy, above all Wilten Abbey, held a large proportion of the peasant land.
 The church and nobility were not subject to taxation.
 In 1848/49, manorial rule and servitude were abolished in Austria.
 Land rents, tithes and roboters were thus abolished.
-The landlords received one third of the value of their land from the state as part of the land relief, one third was regarded as tax relief and one third of the relief had to be paid by the farmers themselves.
-The farmers could pay off this amount in instalments over a period of twenty years.
+The landlords received one third of the value of their land from the state as part of the land relief, one third was regarded as tax relief and the farmers had to pay one third of the relief themselves.
+They could pay off this amount in instalments over a period of twenty years.

 The after-effects can still be felt today.
 The descendants of the then successful farmers enjoy the fruits of prosperity through inherited land ownership, which can be traced back to the land relief of 1848, as well as political influence through land sales for housing construction, leases and public sector redemptions for infrastructure projects.
 The land-owning nobles of the past had to resign themselves to the ignominy of pursuing middle-class labour.
 The transition from birthright to privileged status within society was often successful thanks to financial means, networks and education.
 Many of Innsbruck's academic dynasties began in the decades after 1848.

 The hitherto unknown phenomenon of leisure time emerged, albeit sparsely for the most part, and, together with disposable income, favoured hobbies for a larger number of people.
 Civil organisations and clubs, from reading circles to singing societies, fire brigades and sports clubs, were founded.
 The revolutionary year also manifested itself in the cityscape.
-Parks such as the English Garden at Ambras Castle were no longer the exclusive preserve of the aristocracy, but served as recreational areas for the citizens to escape their cramped existence.
-In St. Nikolaus, Waltherpark was created on the site of the raft landing stage on the Inn.
+Parks such as the English Garden at Ambras Castle or the Hofgarten were no longer the exclusive preserve of the aristocracy, but served as recreational areas for the citizens to escape their cramped existence.
+In St. Nikolaus, on the site of the raft landing stage on the Inn, the Waltherpark.
+Tyrol's first swimming and bathing centre opened one floor higher in Büchsenhausen Castle, followed shortly afterwards by another bath in Dreiheiligen.
+Excursion inns flourished around Innsbruck.
+In addition to the upscale restaurants and hotels, a scene of inns emerged in which workers and employees could also enjoy cosy evenings with theatre, music and dancing.